 What facilities do you have on site for children?

-We have a large climbing area with a slide for children.
+We have a large climbing area with a slide for children and a pirate ship surrounded by sand (remember to bring your bucket and spade!).
 This area works best for families as it is a safe field where you can see your children from your pitch.
 It is also the furthest point, so cars only use the bottom entrance/exit

 The toilet block has a large disabled for families with a shower, loo and sink

-We have free range chickens and ducks wandering around the site.
+We have free range chickens wandering around the site.
 Please ask children not to chase and try to catch them!

 What facilities do the PODS have?